Global Detention Project

-Starting in late 2015 Tutator started the development of the next generation CMS system for the GDP project based on Tutator CMS platform.
+In late 2015, Tutator started the development of the next generation CMS system for the GDP project based on Tutator CMS platform.
 This was a complex project which included a CMS application, historical data tracking and report and BMP rules built-in.
 The new system allows remote researchers to submit new data or update existing data for review by the GDP staff before the data is committed to the database, greatly expanding the reach and capabilities of the overall project.

 - Taking over a legacy software with no documentation

 The new Children Rights Code passed in 2014 in…

 In late 2014 the state of Bolivia adopted a…

 SIGAH is a case management system for adolescents in…

 The Global Detention Project was initiated in 2005 by…

 The penitentiary system in Bolivia is one of the…